What is cross-browser testing and how can you automate it?

 You always have two options with any testing: do it manually or rely on automated testing.
 Manual testing is in many ways easier, but it has massive issues with scaling, speed, and efficiency.

 Thus, it’s best to automate your cross-browser testing.
 The traditional route was to create Selenium test scripts in one browser.
 Then test and update them for each other browser that needs to be supported.
 Once that is done, you can then set up Selenium to run through all the tests on each browser in turn.
 However, this is not a great approach.
 Especially when you consider the maintenance overhead it sets up.
+Check out our latest guide on cross browser testing tools too discover alternatives to Selenium.

 Functionize helps you create automated tests using our Architect smart test recorder.
 By default, these tests will work on any browser.
 That’s because our intelligent test platform uses AI to understand the intent behind all your tests.
 In turn, that means it knows how they should run on each browser.
 The tests aren’t fazed by things like images moving a few pixels, or buttons rendering with a fractionally different margin.
 The AI even copes with responsive features, like menus that collapse when viewed at smartphone screen resolutions.